open-sesame-escape/open-sesame-escape.github.io/content/getting-started/_index.md

 you cannot lift it up.
 Then I reset the puzzle so the players could try again.

-The other major function the proctor holds is to provide hints when the player gets stuck.
+The other major function of the proctor is to provide hints when the players get stuck.
 Hints should be given sparingly; the big fun of playing an escape room is solving the puzzles.
 I personally find that after going through the setup for the game, I have a hard time keeping quiet about the puzzles, so I have to concentrate on sitting back and watching.

-That said, the escape room gets frustrating if the players cannot figure out the puzzle.
+That said, the escape room gets frustrating if the players cannot figure out a puzzle.
 Once all the players agree that they need a hint, give one.
 Try to give a hint that nudges the players in the right direction without giving the solution outright.
 For example, if the players are struggling to decode a message, a hint might be to look for clues displayed around the